SolarDub/TPF2SAPLC/README.md

     $ ./runCreateSAPLC.sh

 ----

+## Producing SAP Lightcurves

+A star's photometric time-series (lightcurves) is produced from images located in its respective TPF, created by the createTPFs application.
+A list of ready-made TPFs can be found in the TPFs directory:

+    $ ls -al TPFs/

-Sample Target Pixel Files (TPFs), created by the createTPFs program, are situated in "TPFs" directory.
-The filename contains the star name without spaces, i.e. 12 Sgr -> 12Sgr.
+The filenames contain the star names without spaces, i.e. 12 Sgr -> 12Sgr.

-To produce a chosen star's SAP lightcurve from its TPF, either:
+To produce a selected star's SAP lightcurve from its TPF, one may proceed in one of two ways.

+##### Enter the details into prompt boxes

-- To enter the name of the star into the prompt, type:
+- At the terminal prompt, enter

-  - "./runCreateSAPLC.sh -s"
+    $ ./runCreateSAPLC.sh -s

+- A prompt box will appear requesting the entry of a single star name.
+Try 12 Sgr by typing:

+    `12Sgr`

-- A prompt will follow requesting the aperture size in pixel
+- The next prompt will appear requesting the entry of the aperture size, in pixels, to be using in the SAP process.
+Try 3.2 pixels by typing:

+    `3.2`

-  - 3.2 is recommended or you can see the effects of varying the size by selecting a different value (up to 4.5).
+- You may wish to see the effects of varying the size by trying a different value (up to 4.5 pixels).

-or
+##### Using data within a prepared text file

-- Access "OneStar.txt" in ./StarLists
+- Open "OneStar.txt" in ./StarLists
 - Change the starname (first column) to the one you require (e.g. 12Sgr).
 - Leave the aperture pixel size (second column) as-is, i.e. 3.2
   - or you can see the effects of varying the size by changing its value (up to 4.5).
-- Then type:
+- Then at the terminal prompt, type:

-  - "./runCreateSAPLC.sh -t"
+    $ ./runCreateSAPLC.sh -t

 A prompt to enter the orbit number of interest will subsequently appear:
 - The only orbit currently available is Orbit 10